 Chapter 109:7-1 Medical Examination of Victim of Sexual Assault

-The attorney general may increase the payment amount for inflation by a reasonable percentage according to the consumer price index (all urban consumers, all items) prepared by the bureau of labor statistics of the United States department of labor.
+(C) The attorney general may increase either payment amount for inflation by a reasonable percentage according to the consumer price index (all urban consumers, all items) prepared by the bureau of labor statistics of the United States department of labor.

-As used in this chapter, unless otherwise stated:
+As used in division 109:7 of the Administrative Code, unless otherwise stated:

 (A) "Administrative costs" means expenses incurred in managing the rape crisis trust fund.
 Administrative expenses include, but are not limited to, salaries, benefits, and other expenses incurred in the course of operating the fund.

 (B) "Rape crisis program" means any of the following:

 (1) The nonprofit state sexual assault coalition designated by the center for injury prevention and control of the federal centers for disease control and prevention;

 (2) A victim witness assistance program operated by a prosecuting attorney; or

 (3) A program operated by a government-based or nonprofit entity that provides a full continuum of services to victims of sexual assault, including hotlines, victim advocacy, and support services from the onset of the need for services through the completion of healing, that does not provide medical services, and that may refer victims to physicians for medical care but does not engage in or refer for services for which the use of genetic services funds is prohibited by section 3701.511 of the Revised Code.